 Following this approach strategy is in line with the proposed priority of position papers addressing the enhancement of economic competitiveness of SMEs contributing to the economic development of depressed rural areas.
 The programme strategy also addresses the accessibility-related priority of the position papers in the context of the objective of increasing the region's attractiveness to visitors.
 Proposed priority of water and flood management, natural and technological risk prevention objective reflects on specific regional needs therefore has been integrated with the strategy of the programme with a strong focus on natural environment and biodiversity.
-In this way the programme strategy also promotes the implementation of the EU Water Framework Directive as well as Floods Directive to reach their objectives.
 Under current level of cooperation only less effective actions can be devised in the fields of labour mobility or the various aspects of social inclusion, therefore these areas are more dealt with within the priority axis for improving the cooperation itself.
 The priority on education focuses on how the different educational and training institutions can increase the specific, local knowledge base in the region and how education can contribute to better understanding of common values and developing a sense of belonging to the border region with regard to children and young adults.
 To prepare the grounds for effective future interventions in these fields the programme supports building better institutional and individual capabilities and developing more positive attitudes to cooperation itself.